 Why leave the way you came when you can take a ferry instead?
 Head southeast to catch the 75–minute crossing from Wood Islands, PEI, to Caribou, Nova Scotia.
 Stretch your legs with a board walk or beach walk along Melmerby Beach Provincial Park (or Merb as it’s known to the locals), a two–kilometre–long sandbar beach on the Northumberland shore known for its warm waters.

 Carry on to Halifax, Nova Scotia’s capital, a two–hour drive southwest.
 Upon arrival in Canada’s largest city east of Quebec City, get a dose of culture at the Canadian Museum of Immigration at Pier 21 or the Art Gallery of Nova Scotia.
 When you’re ready for happy hour, there are plenty of options: Halifax is home to more than 15 craft breweries.
 Hit up a few on a self–guided crawl, starting at Garrison Brewing at the Halifax Seaport, then heading up toward the Citadel for 2 Crows Brewing Co. and Propeller Brewing Company.
-For dinner, seek out Spanish–inspired small plates at Highwayman, which placed ninth on the Canada’s Best New Restaurants list in 2016, or Edna, a cozy North End bistro that ranked tenth in 2014.
+For dinner, seek out Spanish–inspired small plates at Highwayman, which placed ninth on the Canada’s Best New Restaurants list in 2016, or Edna, a cozy North End bistro.

-Stay: Muir, a 109–room Autograph Collection Hotel, opened in December 2021 on the edge of the harbour.
+Stay: Muir, a 109–room hotel, opened in December 2021 on the edge of the harbour.
 Make the most of your Maritime adventure and hop aboard the property’s 36–foot yacht, Little Wing, or its high–speed motorboat, Reach, before ending the day with a tipple at BKS, a secret, guests–only speakeasy that opens onto a waterfront terrace.
 For something more boutique, Brewery Park opened in the city’s North End in 2020.
 Its eight unique apartment–style suites feature fully equipped kitchens, fireplaces and smart TVs, so you can feel at home while still enjoying breakfast in bed (delivered from on–site Sidekick Café).

 On your final day, take a day trip to the fishing community of Peggy’s Cove, a one–hour drive from Halifax.
 Explore the rocks (when they’re white and dry) around world–famous Peggy's Point Lighthouse, before heading for lunch at Tom’s Lobster Shack.
 If you’re really on a lobster roll, order the Classic, but if you’re all rolled out, chef–owner Tom Hejny serves up lots of impossibly fresh seafood specials, from red curry lobster Thai soup to smoked salmon tartare.